 The UK Research Integrity Office’s recommend procedure for investigation provides a detailed model that may be helpful to organisations in and outside the UK.

-4. Tell Wellcome’s Director of Grants, when a formal investigation has been opened into an allegation of research misconduct.
+4. Tell Wellcome’s Director of Research Funding, when a formal investigation has been opened into an allegation of research misconduct.
 This should include information on the category of research misconduct and the investigation process.

 If there is a full investigation, the organisation must tell Wellcome the name of the respondent, in confidence.